opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 # Notification settings

 You can configure default notification settings for index operations globally on the **Notification settings** page.
-If you need to override any of the settings, you can also configure notification settings for individual index operations.
+You can also configure additional notification settings for individual index operations.

 ## Configuring default notification settings